Panagiotis Kavvadias: Efforts against antiquities crime

 Kavvadias was known for his determination to oppose the export of antiquities: Reinach wrote in his obituary of the "fever of confiscations" that Kavvadias launched.
 However, Reinach also judged that his efforts "produced hardly any useful effects", pointing to an 1886 case in which Kavvadias seized a group of fake terracotta plaques, which were being exported from Athens to Paris wrapped in pages from a journal with only a single subscriber in Athens, a merchant by the name of Lambros.
-Lambros, however, had influence with King George of Greece, and had a relative who was a tutor to the future king Constantine; Kavvadias therefore abandoned the case.
+Lambros had influence with King George of Greece, and had a relative who was a tutor to the future King Constantine I; Kavvadias therefore abandoned the case.

 In 1887, several items were stolen from the Numismatic Museum of Athens by a thief named Periklis Raftopoulos, who was apprehended by police in Paris.
 Kavvadias dismissed the founder and director of the museum, Achilleus Postolakas, and accused him of complicity in the theft.
-Kavvadias also dismissed Ioannis Svoronos, Postolakas' deputy, and attempted to prosecute the French buyers who had attempted to purchase Raftoupoulos' stolen antiquities.
+Kavvadias also dismissed Ioannis Svoronos, Postolakas's deputy, and attempted to prosecute the French buyers who had attempted to purchase Raftoupoulos's stolen antiquities.
 One of those buyers killed himself before the French cabinet minister Édouard Lockroy, through his subordinate Gustave Larroumet, made clear to Kavvadias that the French government would not pursue what he considered to be a matter for Greek customs.
 Postolakas was acquitted by an Athenian court in April 1889, and the affair made Kavvadias several enemies: Reinach later wrote that the Ephor General had "lost his head a little".